Court Marriage Registration With Foreigner in Nepal

 Step by step process of how to get married in Nepal as a foreigner

 To get court marriage in Nepal as a foreigner involves several distinct pathways, each with its own procedures and requirements.
-The two most common approaches are:

 - Entry requirements: Ensure you have a valid visa to enter and remain in Nepal during the marriage process.
 Tourist visas are acceptable for this purpose.